-What to Do if You’re Injured by a Defective Product
+What To Do if You’re Injured by a Defective Product

-Gather Evidence to Establish a Product Liability Claim
+Gather Evidence To Establish a Product Liability Claim

-“The defense is always going to try to disconnect you from the causation or from even being a customer,” Schlesinger says.
+“The defense is always going to try to disconnect you from the causation or from even being a customer,” says attorney Scott Schlesinger, a plaintiff’s product liability attorney at Schlesinger Law Offices in Fort Lauderdale.
 Police reports, medical records, and photos of you using the product or the resulting damage can further substantiate allegations.

 Digging Into the Details About the Defective Product